stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/resourceloadingargs/get_uri/_index.md

 ---
+title: Aspose::Words::Loading::ResourceLoadingArgs::get_Uri method
-title: get_Uri
+linktitle: get_Uri
 second_title: Aspose.Words for C++ API Reference
-description: URI of the resource which is used for downloading if ResourceLoading() returns Default.
-Initially it's set to absolute URI of the resource, but user can redefine it to any value.
+description: Aspose::Words::Loading::ResourceLoadingArgs::get_Uri method.
+URI of the resource which is used for downloading if ResourceLoading() returns Default.
+Initially it's set to absolute URI of the resource, but user can redefine it to any value in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.loading/resourceloadingargs/get_uri/